Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

    a pitfall to keep in mind: we might think that some concepts are obvious and don't need to be specifically defined, but an LLM can often surprise us with how it chooses to interpret your words.

-2. The second function of this step is to fulfill the aforementioned concept of *Multi-step Reasoning*.
+2. The second function of this step is to fulfill the aforementioned concept of *Chain-of-Thought*.
 To be most effective we currently recommend to make the LLM generate the model in mathematical notation.
 Even if the user might not be able to understand it, we feel that it leads to a better model generation later on.